 Technology in terms you understand.
 Sign up for the Confident Computing newsletter for weekly solutions to make your life easier.
 Click here and get The Ask Leo!
 Guide to Staying Safe on the Internet — FREE Edition as my thank you for subscribing!

-That’s not to say there aren’t misleading advertisements out there – there are.
-But even the completely up-front and honest ones are sometimes easy to misunderstand.
+That’s not to say there aren’t misleading advertisements out there; there certainly are.
+But even completely upfront and honest ones can be easy to misunderstand.

 So let’s look at some variations of “free” that aren’t really free at all.